 The Canada Pension Plan Investment Board (the "CPP Investment Board") was established pursuant to the Canada Pension Plan Investment Board Act (the "Act").
 The CPP Investment Board is a federal Crown corporation, all of the shares of which are owned by Her Majesty the Queen in right of Canada.
 The CPP Investment Board is responsible for assisting the Canada Pension Plan (the "CPP") in meeting its obligations to contributors and beneficiaries under the Canada Pension Plan.
 It is responsible for managing amounts that are transferred to it under Section 108.1 of the Canada Pension Plan, and its interest in any bonds transferred to it (described in Note 5), in the best interests of the beneficiaries and contributors.
-The CPP Investment Board's assets are to be invested with a view to achieving a maximum rate of return without undue risk of loss, having regard to the factors that may affect the funding of the CPP and the ability of the CPP to meet its financial obligations on any given business day.
+The CPP Investment Board's assets are to be invested in accordance with the Act, regulations and the investment policies with a view to achieving a maximum rate of return without undue risk of loss, having regard to the factors that may affect the funding of the CPP and the ability of the CPP to meet its financial obligations on any given business day.